‘The Fontan gave me time and hope’ – Kirsty’s Story

 This could not ring more true the older I get, people just don’t get it.
 That’s ok!
 But with more awareness about single ventricle hearts this could help people understand and pave the way for a better, easier way of living with such conditions.
 With more awareness, may come more funding and research into more treatment so that children of the future can grow into adulthood, and continue growing into a bright and longer future!

 It has been a long and hard road for me mentally the last few years, for me to get my head around the reality of my condition.
 However!
 I refuse to give in to the fear of not living a long life.
-As I wonder through my 30’s I am increasingly aware of time, but I will keep going and doing what I do until I simly cant any more, and my fight is to prove statistics wrong, and be one of the first of hopefully many to live longer!
+As I wander through my 30’s I am increasingly aware of time, but I will keep going and doing what I do until I simply can’t any more, and my fight is to prove statistics wrong, and be one of the first of hopefully many to live longer!

 What I have learnt on this journey is to be positive because that is what has got me this far.
 How lucky am I to still be here and so healthy!
 I have been to university despite missing so much of school as a child.
-I am now myself a nurse working in intensive care giving back and trying to be the nurse that I have always admired and looked up to as a.
-Child.
+I am now myself a nurse working in intensive care giving back and trying to be the nurse that I have always admired and looked up to as a child.
 I have a beautiful family, my own little girl, who I never ever thought I would have because of the many risks involved for me and my half a heart!
-I am so lucky to have carrird her and give birth and my heart still be the same as it were before pregnancy.
-Theres so many others in my position still with the heart ache of not being able to have their own child!
+I am so lucky to have carried and given birth to her, and my heart still be the same as it were before pregnancy.
+There’s so many others in my position still with the heartache of not being able to have their own child!

 Most importantly I am fit and well and enjoy every part of life, and for as long as I have that, I have hope!
-Hope that there will be more treatment by the time I need it, hope that I will be here to see my baby girl grow into a young woman and she wont need to just have a memory book, reading about our past adventures….but we can live more together!
-Just because the doctors don’t know how long we will live for, does not mean we cannot prove statistics wrong and live longer than 30-40 years with single ventricle hearts!
+Hope that there will be more treatments by the time I need it, hope that I will be here to see my baby girl grow into a young woman and she won’t need to just have a memory book, reading about our past adventures….but we can live more together!
+Just because the doctors don’t know how long we will live, does not mean we cannot prove statistics wrong and live longer than 30-40 years with single ventricle hearts!

 If sharing my story helps just one family, or gives one family some hope for their child.
 Then I will have done exactly what I set out to do today!
 Thank you and wish me luck 🍀 🥰